D Day Embarkation Hards

 Each hard consisted of a concrete approach which led on to a sloping mat of flexible concrete blocks laid onto the beach (called ‘chocolate blocks’ by the locals because of their resemblance to Cadbury’s chocolate bars).
 These were cast on the beach itself using concrete sand and shingle.

-Only L.C.T.s (Landing Craft Tank) left from Stokes Bay, no L.S.T.s (Landing Ship Tank) as the water was not deep enough and the tides not suitable to accommodate them.
-(L.S.T.s left from Hardway).
-A row of three concrete and steel dolphins was constructed down the centre of each hard for mooring the L.C.T.s connected by a scaffolding walkway.
+Only Landing Craft Tanks (LCTs) left from Stokes Bay; Landing Ship Tanks (LSTs) left from Hardway as the water was not deep enough and the tides not suitable.
+A row of three concrete and steel dolphins was constructed down the centre of each hard for mooring the LCTs connected by a scaffolding walkway.
 The first dolphin was positioned between half tide and low tide, the other two were in the sea.
-A power cable from a nearby generator provided lights and a fuel supply line allowed fuel for the L.C.T.s to be pumped from a large fuel tank at each hard.
+A power cable from a nearby generator provided lights and a fuel supply line allowed fuel for the LCTs to be pumped from a large fuel tank at each hard.
 Water was stored at each hard in large tanks and a supply pipe ran out to the dolphins.

 Mooring dolphins with Landing Craft Tank at a Stokes Bay Hard

-After the War Stokes Bay was handed back to Gosport Borough Council.
+After the War the Bay was handed back to Gosport Borough Council (GBC).
 Most of the equipment had been removed including the huts, tanks, shelters and storage facilities.
-The approach roads and concrete mats to the hards were left.
-Gosport Council converted the ones at G1 and G2 to car parks.
+The approach roads and concrete mats to the hards were left, GBC converting those at G1 and G2 to car parks.
 Areas of concrete for hards G3 and G4 still remain alongside the promenade.
-Some of the flexible concrete matting can still be seen at all four hards, when the tide and storms expose them.
-Most of the mooring dolphins also remained, but were demolished over a period of time.
-In April 1954 the minutes of Gosport Borough Council recorded that ‘2 of the 3 War Department dolphins at Stokes Bay are to be removed’.
+Some of the flexible concrete matting can still be seen when exposed by tides and storms.
+Most of the mooring dolphins remained but were demolished over a period of time.
+In April 1954 the minutes of GBC recorded that ‘2 of the 3 War Department dolphins at Stokes Bay are to be removed’.
 In May 1954 they had an offer to ‘cut off all dolphins at east and west ends of Stokes Bay’.
-The last one to survive, as a diving platform for locals, was at Hard G3.
-In 1982 Gosport Borough Council noted that it had accepted responsibility for this dolphin in 1972, and as it was suffering from underwater corrosion they decided to demolish it as soon as possible.
-It was removed shortly afterwards.
+The last one to survive and used as a diving platform was at Hard G3.
+In 1982 GBCouncil noted that it had accepted responsibility for this dolphin in 1972 and, as it was suffering from underwater corrosion, they demolished it.

 Stokes Bay hard G3